Why Did The Us Want The Gadsden Purchase

 Q: Was the Gadsden Purchase popular in both the US and Mexico?

 A: No, the purchase was controversial in both countries.
-In the US, debates arose regarding the expansion of slavery into the new territory.
+And in the US, debates arose regarding the expansion of slavery into the new territory.
 In Mexico, it was viewed by some as another instance of American aggression following the Mexican-American War.

 Q: Did the Gadsden Purchase immediately lead to the construction of the transcontinental railroad?